Broughton, Lancashire

 Broughton is a village and civil parish in the City of Preston, Lancashire, England, approximately 4 mi north of Preston city centre.
 According to the 2001 census it had a population of 1,735, decreasing to 1,722 at the 2011 Census, increasing to 2,467 at the 2021.
 The parish is included in Preston Rural East ward of Preston city council, and the Preston Rural division of Lancashire County council.

 The parish (officially Broughton-in-Amounderness) was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of the Borough of Preston, which became a city in 2002.

+Geography

+The civil parish boundary largely follows the West Coast Main Line railway to the west, Barton Brook and Dean Brook to the north, Moss Leach Brook, Fernyhalgh Lane and Blundell Brook to the east, and the B6241 road and M55 motorway to the south.
+Broughton Parish Council recognises three distinct areas of the parish: the largest part includes the village and its surrounds, Broughton Parish South is an area south of the M55 adjoining north Preston and Broughton Parish East is a smaller area south east of the M6/M55 junction that includes Fernyhalgh Lane.

 History

-The manor of Broughton was originally part of the land owned by Earl Tostig and was later held by Uhtred, a Saxon thegn whose family took the name Singleton.
-In the reign of King John the manor was seized by Theobald Walter, but was restored to William Singleton by Henry III in 1261.
-It 1325 it was the home of Gilbert de Singleton.
-In the 16th century it was sold to the Langtons.
-The estate was gained, through marriage, by the Rawstornes in 1735.
-In the 1970s tithes were still being paid by the owner of Broughton Manor Farm to the church.
+Broughton manor was originally owned by Earl Tostig and subsequently by Uhtred, a Saxon thegn whose family took the name Singleton.
+In the reign of King John the manor was taken over by Theobald Walter, but returned in 1261 to William Singleton by Henry III.
+It was Gilbert de Singleton's in 1635 and sold to the Langtons in the 16th century.
+The Rawstorne family acquired it in 1735 through marriage.
+Tithes were still being paid to the church in the 20th century.